 AQMesh has been independently tested and verified in numerous academic studies and publications

-A wide range of private, academic and public organisations are using AQMesh globally.
+A wide range of private, academic and public organisations across the globe are currently using AQMesh

 Breathe London - 100 AQMesh pods are used as stationary monitoring points in the groundbreaking Breathe London project.